-They also will have the opportunity to observe one or more bibliographic lectures and subsequently to "team teach" a future session with their mentor, and, subsequently, develop and lead course integrated instructional sessions of their own.
+They also will have the opportunity to observe one or more bibliographic lectures, then to "team teach" a future session with their mentor, and, subsequently, develop and lead course integrated instructional sessions of their own.

 CSULB Library mentors will be prepared to discuss each intern's progress with the individual(s) themselves and will expect to have regular meetings/discussions with the intern's library school site coordinator/supervisor.